Time zone handling

 in historical data files and dataset files are

-then automatically converted to UTC on file loading or parsing.
+then automatically converted to UTC on dataLoad or

 Time zone of the broker plugin.
 This variable is rarely needed since broker plugins